PayPrecisePremium UK Salary Tools

 Expected ANI is the key number.
 Where income is variable, the practical question is often what ANI you reasonably expect for the period, not the most optimistic or worst-case guess.

-Why it matters: this page is designed as a threshold check, not a full childcare-account audit.
+Scope: this is a threshold check, not a full childcare-account audit.

 Why this feels like a cliff edge